vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "Your life is your story.
 Write well.
 Edit often." - Anonymous
 > 1. "The only person you are destined to become is the person you decide to be." - Ralph Waldo Emerson
+> 1. "Vision without execution is just hallucination." - Henry Ford
+> 1. "Find your passion and let it guide you." - Anonymous
+> 1. "The purpose of our lives is to be happy." - Dalai Lama
+> 1. "Your life does not get better by chance, it gets better by change." - Jim Rohn
+> 1. "Do what you can, with what you have, where you are." - Theodore Roosevelt

 ## Mindfulness and Presence